 - the commitment of costs to the Europe so far over a 60 year period is estimated to be of the order of €3.1 trillion

-- this does not include the diversion of employment and industries to other nations, where concern over Global Warming is not a priority.
+- this economic damage does not include the diversion of employment and industries to other nations, where concern over Global Warming is not a priority.

-- this is deliberate economic self-harm that can be avoided, if the concept of Man-made global warming from CO2 emissions is refuted.
-Those simple calculations are set out here.
+- this act of deliberate economic self-harm can be avoided, if the concept of Man-made global warming from CO2 emissions is refuted.
+Some simple “back of the envelope” calculations are set out here above.

-- these vast resources could be spent for much more worthwhile endeavours.
+- the vast resources devoted to arresting climate change could be spent for much more worthwhile endeavours.

 - any extra CO2 is already increasing the fertility of all plant life on the planet.